LaurentFacente/next-notes/README.md

 # Next Notes

-Codex Memoriae is a Next.js application that allows creating, reading, updating, and deleting (CRUD) notes.
+Next Notes is a Next.js application that allows creating, reading, updating, and deleting (CRUD) notes.
 This project serves as an experimental playground for testing various technologies and features.

 ## 🚀 Tech Stack